spokestack/spokestack-python/README.md

 ### Automatic Speech Recognition (ASR)

 Automatic Speech Recognition is a technique used to turn speech into a transcript.
+For this part you will need to create an account [here](https://www.spokestack.io/create) if you already haven't.
 You can initialize our cloud ASR with:

 ```python
 from spokestack.asr.spokestack.speech_recognizer import SpeechRecognizer